Traeger's ultimate grilling machine gets an upgrade

 It's fair to say that when it comes to barbecues, Americans do it bigger and better.
-The idea of throwing some lighter fuel on a few bits of coal and cremating a few sausages is certainly not the order of the day this side of the pond.
+Cooking outdoors is no casual affair, with the same care and attention as you would expect in the kitchen.

 When it comes to the barbecues themselves – or grills, as they're known State-side – the Traeger name is known for being top dog.
 Unlike the gas grills of Weber, Char-Broil and Cuisinart, Traeger's models are all wood-pellet powered.
 This is no simple bonfire cookout though, these are state-of-the-art precision grills that can provide a range of cooking styles.